Dillonzellis/rlmaffairs-v4/README.md

 2. **Run**: `npm run dev`, then open [http://localhost:3000](http://localhost:3000)

 This is site is currently in development and will eventually reside as the live site for RLMAffairs at [rlmaffairs.com](https://rlmaffairs.com).

+The development site can be viewed at [https://rlmaffairs-v4.vercel.app/](https://rlmaffairs-v4.vercel.app/).